vtex-apps/search-graphql/docs/README.md

 # VTEX Search GraphQL

-This GraphQL app is a wrapper for the VTEX catalog searches related API calls.
+This GraphQL app the eschema declaration of the VTEX catalog searches related API calls wrapper.

 ### Usage